BlarkLee/BlarkLee.github.io/_pages/about.md

 Yooo!!!
 My name is Blark, I’m a professional drummer pursuing a PhD in high-tech for fun!
 Just kidding :smile: :smile: :smile:!
 Anyway, I’m a fourth-year PhD student from UCSD, Department of Electrical & Computer Engineering.
 I got my master’s degree from UCSD ECE department in March.
 2021, with a specialization in Signal & Image Processing, and continued to my PhD in UCSD Video Processing Lab under supervision of Prof. Truong Nguyen.
 I started a long-term cooperation with Qualcomm R&D XR/CV team from 2021 summer as a Deep Learning Researcher intern.

-My research focuses on Computer Vision & Graphics, specifically on very important areas including the cross-cutting area of 2D/3D vision, understanding, and learning strategies, where my research benefits a wide range of industrial applications such as Robotics, Autonomous Driving, XR/VR.
+My research focus on Computer Vision & Graphics, specifically on very important areas including the cross-cutting area of 2D/3D vision, understanding, and learning strategies, where my research benefits a wide range of industrial applications such as Robotics, Autonomous Driving, XR/VR.
 In Qualcomm, I work on many SOTA problems including 3D body/hand modeling & tracking, 3D scene reconstruction, understanding & reasoning.

 Music is my life!!!
 I started professional percussion training at 4 years old in "Central Conservation of Music"(CCOM) - No.1 musical institute in China.
 I passed the highest professional certificate in CCOM for "snare drum" when I was 9 and spent 5 years in the No.1 youth symphonic orchestra in Beijing, from 7-12 years old.
 I will be serving in percussion part in UCSD Symphonic Orchestra from Jan.
 2023.
 I am also actively seeking partners to form a band, and I am into metal/hard rock, blues, jazz!
 Pin me if you want a band!
 Let’s Rock California!!!